voidtrance/vortex/docs/UserGuide.md

 This serial interface can be used to send command data to the frontend.
-Depending of the frontend used, the command data can be simple GCode commands, direct HW onject commands, or any data that the instantiated frontend can process.
+Depending of the frontend used, the command data can be simple GCode commands, direct HW object commands, or any data that the instantiated frontend can process.

 For detailed information on the emulator's operation, see the [architecture description](/docs/Architecture.md) document.